1937 Sabena Junkers Ju 52 Ostend crash: Aftermath

 The wedding of Prince Louis with Margaret Campbell Geddes, daughter of Sir Auckland Geddes was brought forward to the morning after the accident.
 Baron Riedesel would have been Louis' best man; their friend Oliver Chesterton stood in as best man; the ceremony was small and solemn with the guests in mourning clothes.

 Immediately following the wedding, Prince Louis and his wife Margaret travelled to Belgium and visited a hospital where the victims' bodies had been laid out.

 The Hereditary Grand Duke and Duchess' fourteen-month-old daughter, Johanna, was the only one of the family who was not on board the aircraft.
 She was adopted by her uncle Louis in early 1938.
 Johanna died of meningitis in 1939.

 With the death of the childless Prince Louis in 1968, the male line of the Hesse and by Rhine became extinct.

 The crash and its effect on Cecilie's younger brother, Philip, were featured in season 2 of the Netflix series, The Crown.
 However, this fictionalised version wrongly implied that Philip was to blame for Cecilie taking the flight, whereas in reality "her decision to travel to London had nothing to do with Philip".
+Philip threatened to sue The Crown due to this distortion of history.